Shaunak2003/326-web-project/src/client/README.md

 ----------------------
 To get the UMarket website running locally:
 a.
 Clone the repository to your local machine.
 b.
+Run command npm run milestone-02
+c.
 Open the 'index.html' file in a modern web browser to start exploring the site.
-c.
+d.
 No additional local server setup is required as the site uses PouchDB for client-side data storage, simplifying deployment and testing.

 3. Documentation:
 -----------------